US government shutdown: What closes, what stays open?

 Quick links:

-US government services would be disrupted and hundreds of thousands of federal workers furloughed without pay if Congress fails to provide funding for the fiscal year starting October 1.
-Workers deemed "essential" would remain on the job, but without pay.
+U.S. government services would be disrupted and hundreds of thousands of federal workers furloughed without pay if Congress fails to provide funding for the fiscal year starting Oct.
+1. Workers deemed "essential" would remain on the job, but without pay.

 Many government agencies have not updated shutdown plans they have prepared in the past.
 Here is a guide to what would stay open and what would shut down: